elmtree-askmo/cloudcannon-app/content/learn/nursing/what-are-the-main-stages-of-sleep-and-how-do-they-differ-in-terms-of-brain-activity-and-physiological-changes.md

 url: /learn/nursing/questions/what-are-the-main-stages-of-sleep-and-how-do-they-differ-in-terms-of-brain-activity-and-physiological-changes
 score: -1.0
 related_article1:
-    id: 169689
+    id: 169702
-    title: In what ways does sleep contribute to emotional stability and mental health?
+    title: >-
+        What lifestyle modifications can help manage sleep disorders, and how do diet and exercise play a role?
     subject: Nursing
-    url: /learn/nursing/questions/in-what-ways-does-sleep-contribute-to-emotional-stability-and-mental-health
+    url: /learn/nursing/questions/what-lifestyle-modifications-can-help-manage-sleep-disorders-and-how-do-diet-and-exercise-play-a-role
 related_article2:
-    id: 169698
+    id: 169686
-    title: How does exposure to blue light affect melatonin production, and what strategies can mitigate its impact on sleep?
+    title: >-
+        How do sleep patterns change across different age groups?
     subject: Nursing
-    url: /learn/nursing/questions/how-does-exposure-to-blue-light-affect-melatonin-production-and-what-strategies-can-mitigate-its-impact-on-sleep
+    url: /learn/nursing/questions/how-do-sleep-patterns-change-across-different-age-groups
 related_article3:
-    id: 169700
+    id: 169697
-    title: Why is maintaining a consistent bedtime routine important for sleep hygiene?
+    title: >-
+        What role do circadian rhythms play in sleep regulation, and how can modern technology impact these rhythms?
     subject: Nursing
-    url: /learn/nursing/questions/why-is-maintaining-a-consistent-bedtime-routine-important-for-sleep-hygiene
+    url: /learn/nursing/questions/what-role-do-circadian-rhythms-play-in-sleep-regulation-and-how-can-modern-technology-impact-these-rhythms
 related_article4:
-    id: 169686
+    id: 169695
-    title: How do sleep patterns change across different age groups?
+    title: >-
+        What are the risks and considerations associated with the use of sedatives for sleep?
     subject: Nursing
-    url: /learn/nursing/questions/how-do-sleep-patterns-change-across-different-age-groups
+    url: /learn/nursing/questions/what-are-the-risks-and-considerations-associated-with-the-use-of-sedatives-for-sleep
 related_article5:
-    id: 169686
+    id: 169698
-    title: How do sleep patterns change across different age groups?
+    title: >-
+        How does exposure to blue light affect melatonin production, and what strategies can mitigate its impact on sleep?
     subject: Nursing
-    url: /learn/nursing/questions/how-do-sleep-patterns-change-across-different-age-groups
+    url: /learn/nursing/questions/how-does-exposure-to-blue-light-affect-melatonin-production-and-what-strategies-can-mitigate-its-impact-on-sleep
 ---

 &nbsp;